 Children’s National’s psychology program accepts four predoctoral interns per year into an APA-approved internship program that combines breadth and depth of training in pediatric/ child clinical psychology.
 As part of their training, interns have the opportunity to complete a rotation through the Division of Pediatric Neuropsychology.
 This rotation is appropriate for interns with previous neuropsychological testing experience.
 Interns will complete outpatient evaluations and gain experience with a wide range of pediatric populations with developmental and acquired neurological disorders.
 Interns with a particular interest in autism spectrum disorders may specialize in that population during their rotation with us.
 Interns may also have the opportunity to complete evaluations through the Executive Function Clinic and the Safe Concussion Outcome, Recovery, and Education (SCORE) Program.
 Find out more information about internships in psychology.

-The Division of Pediatric Neuropsychology at Children’s National Medical Center offers two-year, full-time postdoctoral fellowships in neuropsychology.
+The Division of Pediatric Neuropsychology at Children’s National Hospital offers two-year, full-time postdoctoral fellowships in neuropsychology.
 Typically, there are three openings each year, including one focusing on autism spectrum disorders.

 The postdoctoral training program at CNMC belongs to the Association for Postdoctoral Programs in Clinical Neuropsychology (APPCN), and is therefore designed to meet the criteria set forth by the Houston Conference on Specialty Education and Training in Clinical Neuropsychology.
 We participate in the APPCN match program, and all applicants must register with the National Matching Service.
 Upon completion of the fellowship, trainees will have gained the necessary clinical and research skills for independent practice in pediatric neuropsychology, as well as the knowledge base to pursue board certification in clinical neuropsychology from the American Board of Professional Psychology (ABPP-Cn).